 RJ Student Leaders

-Salomé Ragot is a 1st year intending to major in Peace and Conflict Studies and hoping to minor in Spanish.
+Salomé Ragot is a 2st year intending to major in Global Studies with a focus on Peace and Conflict and hoping to minor in Spanish.
+As a French immigrant, Salomé grew up immersed in two cultures, surrounded by a strong international community.
+Because of this, she places a strong value on creating connections across cultural differences.
 She is interested in RJ because it links her passion for social justice and activism with her interest in community building and conflict resolution.
-Salomé now works as a student leader at the RJ center where she develops the website and updates social media, in addition to participating in RJ trainings and events.
+Salomé is in her second year working as a student leader at the RJ center where she co-facilitates the decal, participates in RJ trainings and events, and develops the website.

 Grad Student Working Group